 Were you there when they crucified my Lord?

-The 1907 collection appeared in two editions; the one labeled “Number Two” also contained this song, printed from the same plates as the 1902 copy (Fig. 3).
+The 1907 collection appeared in three variant editions; the one labeled “Number Two” also contained this song, printed from the same plates as the 1902 copy (Fig. 3).

 The song was repeated again in the similarly named (but much different in scope) Folk Song of the American Negro (Nashville: Fisk University, 1915).
 In this book, the song made three appearances.
 The song was given on page 51, text only, in three stanzas (“crucified,” “pierced,” “laid”).
 The full music version was given on page 100 using the same plates as New Jubilee Songs (1902) and Folk Songs No. 2 (1907).
 Lastly, the song was mentioned in a description of preaching: